 AAT has an agreement with the CAA that members who meet the criteria below are permitted to apply to AAT to become an ARA.

-- The applicant must be an AAT member and a licensed accountant (previously known as Member in Practice).
+- The applicant must be an AAT member and a licensed accountant (previously known as Member in Practice) who lives and works in the UK.

 - The applicant must have successfully completed the CAA training module.
 Find registration details on the CAA website.